PaulFrankling/PaulFrankling-online-cv/README.md

     * As a First Time Visitor, I want the user to understand the purpose of the webpage and learn about me through my Online CV.

-      1. On first view of the website, the user is met with a clean and concise navigation bar which takes them to the page of their choice.
+      1. On first view of the website, the user is met with a clear and concise navigation bar which takes them to the page of their choice.
-      1. The user is met with three sections of in depth past, present and future information on me.
+      1. The user is met with three sections of in-depth past, present and future information on me.

     * As a First Time Visitor, I want to navigate easily around the website to find content.